JEAN'S BIBLE STUDY COM

 Jn 8-31,32

 (109e) Thy kingdom come >> Faith >> Revelation of the word of God >> Revelation of the meaning of God’s word -- These verses go with verse 26.
-Jesus said that abiding in His word is the condition of knowing the truth.
-The word “abide” means to remain, meaning not straying from the Scriptures both in study and in practice.
-If we study and obey the Scriptures, we will know the truth, but if we don’t, then we simply cannot know the truth.
+Jesus said that abiding in His word is how we come to know the truth.
+The word “abide” means to remain, meaning not straying from the Scriptures in study, prayer and practice.
+If we study and obey the Scriptures, we will know about the truth, and if we add prayer to the mix, we will come to know the truth as revealed by the Spirit.
 The Scriptures are a different kind of knowledge.
-We can study history or science, and there is nothing really to obey about these disciplines, but there is with the Scriptures.
+We can study history or science, but there is nothing to obey about these disciplines, but there is with the Scriptures.
 We can read the Bible for years, but if we never do what it says, we will not understand its true meaning.
-There are many disobedient Christians in the Church today and Jesus would say to them that they do not understand His word, and if the word of God is incomprehensible to them, then they are not real Christians, anymore than these Jews were true worshippers of God.
+There are many disobedient Christians in the Church today and Jesus would say to them that they do not understand His word, and if the word of God is incomprehensible to them, then they are not really Christians.

 (110l) Thy kingdom come >> Faith >> Spirit and the word >> Spiritual substance and truth >> Spiritual substance follows the truth